HackathonHackers/code-of-conduct/README.md

 * /slow - only one post per minute per user on the thread is allowed.
 * /ama $AMA-er - this is our way of hosting Ask Me Anything's.
 Only the person doing the AMA can post on that thread and then we have a separate thread for questions.
 This keeps the AMA answers tidy.

-We are looking on expanding these in the future.
+We are looking to expand on these in the future.

 ## FAQs